- Can students earn a "D" grade in their major courses?

 The instructor of record retains the right to decide whether or not an I grade is appropriate.
 It is the responsibility of the student to speak to the instructor before the end of the semester about the possibility of receiving an incomplete, and to determine from the instructor the remaining course requirements that must be satisfied to remove the incomplete.

-A final grade is assigned when the work agreed upon has been
+A final grade is assigned when the work agreed upon has been completed and evaluated.

 How long do I have to complete an "I" grade?